The Bronze Age

 In many bronze age sites in Penwith locational influences are complex and subtle: visit Boscawen-ûn or the Merry Maidens and their positioning is not immediately obvious.
-They appear to be plonked rather randomly in the landscape, on slopes without the best views, though this is not actually the case on further inspection.
+They appear to us to be plonked rather randomly in the landscape, on slopes without the best of views, though this is not actually the case on further inspection.

 Watch Croft menhir (centre, trig point on right), from Mên an Tol

+There is a lot more to decipher in understanding megalithic science.
+Some progress has been made nationally, especially with the geometry of stone circles, and archaeo-astronomical and other locational factors.
+But this is yet to be done systematically in Penwith.
 More work needs to be done on the geometry of the placing of sites and on systematically dowsing and surveying underground water and subtle energy.
 The aim here is to penetrate the minds of the megalith builders, to understand more about their thoughts, beliefs and intentions by studying the patterns in what they left behind.

 Ring of power

 Something was mastered during the bronze age: para-technological breakthroughs in harmonising the relationship between people and their natural and spiritual environment.
 This vision of relative harmony is what interests people today.